We've been featured in:

 If you are making a claim for criminal injury compensation, one of our experienced lawyers could help you.
 They have years of experience handling various types of criminal injury claims.
 Additionally, one may offer to work with you under a type of No Win No Fee arrangement called a Conditional Fee Agreement (CFA).

-When working with a lawyer on a No Win No Fee basis, they won’t charge you any upfront or ongoing fees.
+With this type of contract, you won’t incur any upfront or ongoing fees.
 If your lawyer is successful with your claim, they will take a success fee from you.
 The success fee is a legally limited percentage of your compensation.
 However, if your claim is unsuccessful, they won’t ask you to pay for their services.

 Contact our advisors today to discuss your claim or for further examples of the CICA payouts.
 They could also connect you with one of our solicitors if they think you might have an eligible claim.